St Paul’s Cathedral is one of the most famous sights in London with a dome that has dominated the London skyline for over 300 years.

 St Paul’s Cathedral ticket price

-Tickets can be bought at the Cathedral’s ticketing office or they can be online.
+Tickets can be bought at the Cathedral’s ticketing office or they can be purchased online.

-We highly recommend you buy St Paul’s Cathedral tickets online, because of two reasons.
+We recommend you buy St Paul’s Cathedral tickets online, because of two reasons.

 Reason 1: Online tickets are 2 Pounds cheaper than the price you will pay at the venue